 Sedimentation is no longer a priority since the wastewater can be actively treated without having to wait for the suspended particles to settle down.
-Since bacteria are no longer kept within the reactor, compounds that were previously difficult to degrade can now be degraded more effectively.
+Since bacteria are no longer kept within the reactor, compounds that were previously difficult to degrade can be degraded more effectively now.

-Where conventional system resulted in varying amounts of COD values, MBR ensures that the value always remains in the lower strata of the chart.
-The COD value is no longer determined by the process, but only the quality of influent, which can be controlled much more effectively.
+Where conventional systems resulted in varying amounts of COD values, MBR ensures that the value always remains in the lower strata of the chart.
+The COD value is no longer determined by the process, but only by the quality of influent, which can be controlled much more effectively.

 As perfect as the process might seem, it has its limitations.
-The industrial wastewater can lack the necessary nutrients required for the optimum purification.
+Industrial wastewater can lack the necessary nutrients required for optimum purification.
 In order to ensure perfect purification, certain compounds need to be added to the influent, which are comparatively more manageable than conventional systems.

 Air cleansing, hydraulic flushes, frequent relaxations are also a priority.
 NaOCl or H2O2 are fed into the system in order to remove organic pollutants.
-In the case of inorganic pollutants, acidic cleansing with HCL is recommended.
+In this case, we recommend choosing inorganic pollutants, acidic cleansing with HCL.

-The by-product needs to be removed on a daily basis and the cleaning fluids also have to be disposed of.
-If not, then certain harmful compounds can form within the system, such as AOX( It is formed if the cleaning is carried out with NaOCL).
+We have to remove the by-product on a daily basis and the cleaning fluids.
+If not, then certain harmful compounds can form within the system, such as AOX. ( It is formed if the cleaning is carried out with NaOCL)

-Various studies have their own take on calculating the overall costs of the MBR, but all of them agree that it varies depending on the structure it’s being implemented on, wastewater quality, and the dirt load.
-For further information of the investment cost please don’t hesitate to contact with Hinada Water Treatment.
+Various studies have their own take on calculating the overall costs of the MBR, but all of them agree that it varies depends on the structure, wastewater quality, and the dirt road.
+For further information on the investment cost please don’t hesitate to contact Hinada Water Treatment.